Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 - ESC Beteiligungsgesellschaft mbH

-- ESC – Esche Schümann Commichau Foundation
+- ESC – Esche Schümann Commichau Stiftung

 Please note that only individual ESCHE companies are responsible for certain data processing activities.
 We explain which companies these are in section 2.